Nike’s marketing pitch: Plush comfort. Responsive ride.

 At a basic level, the V12 is softer than the Triumph ISO, the Lunarepic, the 1080, and the Glycerin.
 The softness is on par with the Energy Boost and the Nimbus, except that the cushioning behaves differently.
 For instance, the EB3’s cushioning is rear-loaded whereas the Vomero 12 distributes it evenly.

-The Nimbus 18 is soft, but lacks the responsiveness or rebound felt in the Energy Boost 3 or the V12.
-The 2017 Nimbus 19 uses the Dynaflyte foam, which makes the shoe even firmer.
+The Nimbus 19 is soft, but lacks the responsiveness or rebound felt in the Energy Boost 3 or the V12.
+The 2017 Nimbus 19 uses the Dynaflyte foam, which makes the shoe firmer than the 18.
 Conversely, when compared to the Asics Nimbus 19, the Vomero 12 runs softer.

 DESIGN AND MATERIALS